lubomat/FoodBook/README.md

   - Registration and login forms.
 - **Recipe Management**:
   - Adding recipes (name, ingredients, steps, image, category).
-  - Browsing recipes by category or searching by name.
+  - Browsing recipes by category.
   - Viewing detailed recipes with a list of steps and ingredients.
 - **Comments and Ratings**:
   - Adding comments and ratings to recipes.